tjvananne/technical-field-guide/tactical/Python/tricky_installs/virtualenvironments_and_ipython.md

 In the same command prompt window, test out your `deactivate`, `workon py3464` commands to make sure you're able to toggle between activating and deactivating your environment

+## Minor Simplification to Mention here:

+**Instead of messing around too much with the order your Python installations show up in your path environment variable, you can just pass in which version of
+Python you want to use when creating your virtual environment like so:**

+    mkvirtualenv --python C:/Python34/python.exe mypython34env

+**I checked this by first running mkvirtualenv without any "--python" flag, and it defaulted to Python35, but I was successfully able to create a virtual env with the Python34 interpreter using the method above.
+So anywhere in this document where I mention the shifting of values in the path environment variable, it is safe to assume that you can use this method above instead.**

 ## 6) Set up Paths for secondary Python version

 Now go back to environment variables and add these two to your path manually (I'm adding `Python27` because that is the secondary version I would like to